 The Office of Disability Services (ODS) is committed to helping students with disabilities and their parents make a smooth transition from high school to the university.
 First, it is helpful to understand that the laws governing a university education are different from those governing K-12 and so is the accommodation process.
 Students with disabilities who received accommodations in high school should be aware that universities do not necessarily provide the same accommodations set forth in their IEP or 504 Plan.

-The differences between IDEA (K-12) and the Americans with Disabilities Act Ammendments Act of 2008 (ADAAA) and Section 504 (post-secondary education):
+The differences between IDEA (K-12) and the Americans with Disabilities Act Amendments Act of 2008 (ADAAA) and Section 504 (post-secondary education) are:

 High schools must:

 - Modify educational programs

 - Prepare Individual Education Plans (IEPs)

 - Help each student reach their potential

 Post-secondary institutions must:

 - Protect the student’s right to privacy and confidentiality (this includes conversations with parents)